For the latest admissions information, visit our website.

 Re-entering and Re-admitted Students

 Students who have not been enrolled at UWM for more than two semesters must file a re-entry application to return to the University.
 Official transcripts of all college work taken during the absence from UW-Milwaukee must be submitted.
-This application is available on our Forms & Resources page.
+This application is available using the electronic application available here or on our Forms & Resources page.

 In addition to filing a re-entry application to the University, a student who has been dropped from the University because of poor academic performance must be approved for re-admission by the dean of the school or college from which the student was dropped.
 Students should schedule an appointment with their academic advisor to begin the school or college approval process.